Bryan Reynolds Player Props: Pirates vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 10th-ranked team ERA among all league pitching staffs (3.93).
+- The Guardians have a 3.88 team ERA that ranks eighth across all MLB pitching staffs.

-- Guardians pitchers combine to allow 96 home runs (one per game), the fifth-fewest in the league.
+- Guardians pitchers combine to allow 96 home runs (one per game), the third-fewest in baseball.

-- Curry makes his first start of the season for the Guardians.

-- The 24-year-old right-hander came out of the bullpen in his most recent outing this season, one of 23 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.